-Instant Milk Cake | Instant Kalakand
+Instant Milk Cake (Instant Kalakand)

 What is milk cake or kalakand?

-Kalakand or milk cake is a traditional dessert made with Indian cottage cheese.
+Kalakand, or milk cake, is a traditional dessert made with Indian cottage cheese.
 This is one of the most popular desserts in India.
 Sweets are commonly made during festivals in India.

-These milk cakes take hardly 5 minutes if you are using store-bought paneer and 15 minutes if you are making paneer or cottage cheese at home.
+Milk cake or kalakand are the most common Indian desserts.
+They are sweet lovers' delights.
+These milk cakes take hardly 5 minutes to prepare if you use store-bought paneer and 15 minutes to prepare if you make paneer or cottage cheese at home.
+So, if you have a sweet tooth, then you must try these instant milk cakes.

 I have used store-bought paneer for this process.
 However, you can curdle milk to make paneer for this recipe.
 Read how to make paneer at home in 15 minutes.